 Transactions with related parties are carried out on a negotiated contract basis.
-The Company considers that these have low credit risk since the related parties have high credit ratings.
+As at 31 December 2022, the 12 month ECL computed on related party balances was insignificant.

 (b) Liquidity risk

 Liquidity risk is the risk that the Company will encounter difficulty in raising funds to meet commitments associated with financial liabilities.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.